 Electrical Conductivity (EC) affects a plant's ability to absorb water through osmosis.
-Understanding it is the key to manage your grow like a pro!
-This article covers:
+Plants will thrive when EC is kept consistent, but they suffer when it oscillates or gets too high.
+Understanding the basic science behind EC and Osmosis will help you to manage your grow like a pro!
+This article covers everything you need to know and understand about osmosis, EC and PPM.

 Osmosis: How Plants Get Water